Prerequisites

 Choose a destination bucket

-You can choose to create a separate destination bucket for your inventory output, or use the same bucket as the source bucket.
+The destination bucket is where inventory reports are written.
+You can create a separate destination bucket for your inventory output, or use the same bucket as the source bucket.
 The rest of this guide refers to both options as the “destination bucket”.
-If you want to use a separate destination bucket for your inventory reports, create a new bucket.
-When creating the bucket, choose a name that follows the bucket naming rules.Bucket naming rules
+To use a separate destination bucket for your inventory reports, create a new bucket.
+When you create the bucket, choose a name that follows the bucket naming rules.Bucket naming rules

 Bucket naming rules